MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/configure-a-port-using-the-wcf-oracledb-adapter.md

 ---
-title: "Configure a port using the WCF-OracleDB adapter | Microsoft Docs"
+title: "Configure a port using the WCF-OracleDB adapter in BizTalk | Microsoft Docs"
 description: Create WCF-OracleDB send and receive ports to use the Oracle DB adapter in BizTalk Server ms.custom: "" ms.date: "06/08/2017"